 Please read our Frequently Asked Questions.

-2. Mentor a high school student, one-to-one!
 We match talented students (ages 13-18) from around the world with mentors who can encourage and inspire them to pursue careers in STEM.
-You’ll meet with your mentee twice a month through our online platform, help them complete online learning modules, and answer their questions about what it’s like to work in a STEM field.
-To apply to be a mentor, click the button at the top right hand side of this page.
-For questions regarding STEM U Mentoring, please contact STEMUMentoring@nyas.org.
+You'll meet with your mentee twice a month for one year through our online platform, help them complete online learning modules, and answer their questions about what it's like to work in a STEM field.
+Apply by October 31st to be matched with a mentee in the 2018-2019 program.

-- Graduate students, postdocs, or professionals working in a STEM-related field
+- A graduate student, postdoc, or professional working in a STEM-related field

 - Able to access at least one communication device with internet capabilities

 - Passionate about engaging and inspiring the next generation of STEM innovators

 - Able to communicate clearly in spoken and written English